trailofbits/cb-multios/cqe-challenges/NRFIN_00016/README.md

 1.)
 Buffer overflow in admin\_add\_login due to a signed to unsigned conversion problem.
-The buffer is checked to see if it is greater than 127; however, if the number is negative it will be coerced into a value greater than 128 in the cgc_memcpy, leading to a stack buffer overflow.
+The buffer is checked to see if it is greater than 127; however, if the number is negative it will be coerced into a value greater than 128 in the memcpy, leading to a stack buffer overflow.
 To patch this vulnerability, a system needs to either properly restrict bounds or remove the vulnerable copy entirely.
 Mitigations like stack cookies would also likely prevent a crash.
 To prove this vulnerability, a CRS must be able to satisfy the relatively simple constraints of an additive checksum function.

 2.)
-Buffer overflow in admin\_addxoradd\_login due to a call to cgc_strcpy with unsanitized user input as the source.
+Buffer overflow in admin\_addxoradd\_login due to a call to strcpy with unsanitized user input as the source.
-This vulnerability is a classic cgc_strcpy overflow; the bounds are not properly checked before copying user-provided data to the stack.
+This vulnerability is a classic strcpy overflow; the bounds are not properly checked before copying user-provided data to the stack.
 To patch this vulnerability, a system needs to either properly restrict bounds or remove the vulnerable copy entirely.
 Mitigations like stack cookies would also likely prevent a crash.
 To prove this vulnerability, a CRS must be able to satisfy the somewhat more complex constraints of a multi-step checksum function, as well as correctly calculate any previous checksums.